-- 512 USEPA has established a health-based National Ambient Air Quality Standard (NAAQS) for each criteria pollutant.
-In the event that air quality measurements do not meet the NAAQS, - USEPA requires states to develop and implement plans to lower levels so the pollutant measurements are in attainment with the health-based standards. - For the state of South Carolina, SCDHEC is responsible for developing a sampling plan and for using samplers and monitors to collect measurements of these criteria pollutants.
-ATSDR - 518 reviewed SCDHEC's sampling plan for 2010 (SCDHEC 2009c) to identify the most recent sampling plan during the time period of this PHA.
-For sampling, frequency of collection varies - by pollutant, and occurs every day, every third day, every sixth day, and for some special project sites, every twelfth day.
-SCDHEC reports the sampling results as averages for the sample - 522 collection period.
+USEPA has established a health-based National Ambient Air Quality Standard (NAAQS) for each criteria pollutant.
+In the event that air quality measurements do not meet the NAAQS, USEPA requires states to develop and implement plans to lower levels so the pollutant measurements are in attainment with the health-based standards.

+For the state of South Carolina, SCDHEC is responsible for developing a sampling plan and for using samplers and monitors to collect measurements of these criteria pollutants.
+ATSDR reviewed SCDHEC's sampling plan for 2010 (SCDHEC 2009c) to identify the most recent sampling plan during the time period of this PHA.
+For sampling, frequency of collection varies by pollutant, and occurs every day, every third day, every sixth day, and for some special project sites, every twelfth day.
+SCDHEC reports the sampling results as averages for the sample collection period.
 For monitoring, SCDHEC typically uses stationary analyzers to continuously sample the air, and then reports the results as hourly averages (SCDHEC 2009c).
-SCDHEC does - not operate monitors in every county in South Carolina.
-Instead, SCDHEC focuses its monitoring efforts in areas expected to have elevated pollutant concentrations, such as larger - 526 populated areas.
+SCDHEC does not operate monitors in every county in South Carolina.
+Instead, SCDHEC focuses its monitoring efforts in areas expected to have elevated pollutant concentrations, such as larger populated areas.
 In order to ensure that the network accurately represents statewide air quality, SCDHEC also operates various monitors in smaller cities and towns.
+They periodically conduct special studies to address area- or pollutant-specific questions (SCDHEC 2011b).
+SCDHEC performs regular calibration and audits of the monitors and samplers to ensure the data collected meets or exceeds USEPA requirements (40 CFR 58, Appendix A).
+Periodic monitoring site assessments are also performed to ensure the quality of the data (SCDHEC 2007b, 2009c).

-SCDHEC also periodically - 528 conducts special studies to address area- or pollutant-specific questions (SCDHEC 2011b). - ATSDR reviewed SCDHEC's ambient air monitoring data (SCDHEC 2012; USEPA 2011b, - 530 2012b) to determine the general air quality for the counties that SRS lies within: Aiken, Allendale, and Barnwell Counties in South Carolina (SCDHEC 2009c).
-During the time period - for this PHA (i.e., 1993-2010), SCDHEC operated air network monitoring stations in two of the three counties: Barnwell County (1993 to 2007) and Aiken County (1993 to 2010).
-The Aiken - County monitor is located at Jackson Middle School (northwest of the site not far from the site perimeter) while the Barnwell County monitor was located along Road S-6-21(near the perimeter - east of the site).
+ATSDR reviewed SCDHEC's ambient air monitoring data (SCDHEC 2012; USEPA 2011b, 2012b) to determine the general air quality for the counties that SRS lies within: Aiken, Allendale, and Barnwell Counties in South Carolina (SCDHEC 2009c).
+During the time period for this PHA (i.e., 1993-2010), SCDHEC operated air network monitoring stations in two of the three counties: Barnwell County (1993 to 2007) and Aiken County (1993 to 2010).
+The Aiken County monitor is located at Jackson Middle School (northwest of the site not far from the site perimeter) while the Barnwell County monitor was located along Road S-6-21(near the perimeter east of the site).
 SCDHEC monitored for four criteria pollutants in Barnwell County until 2007: nitrogen dioxide, sulfur dioxide, ozone, and PM10.
-The criteria pollutants monitored in Aiken - County have included nitrogen dioxide, ozone, lead, sulfur dioxide, PM10, and PM{2.5}; however, the number of pollutants monitored has decreased over time and as of 2010 the state was only - monitoring for one criteria pollutant in Aiken County: ozone (USEPA 2012c).
-Based on these data, Aiken and Barnwell Counties met the NAAQS for all of the monitored criteria pollutants - except for 8-hour averages of ozone.
-Barnwell County monitoring data show levels of ozone below the current 8-hour average NAAQS standard (i.e., 0.075 parts per million [ppm])6 since - 544 2002.
-Aiken County monitoring data, on the other hand, periodically exceeded the current 8-hour standard since 1993 (but did not exceed it during the most recent 3-year period from 2008 - 546 through 2010) (SCDHEC 2012, 2013; USEPA 2011b).
+The criteria pollutants monitored in Aiken County have included nitrogen dioxide, ozone, lead, sulfur dioxide, PM10, and PM2.5; however, the number of pollutants monitored has decreased over time and as of 2010 the state was only monitoring for one criteria pollutant in Aiken County: ozone (USEPA 2012c).
+Based on these data, Aiken and Barnwell Counties met the NAAQS for all of the monitored criteria pollutants except for 8-hour averages of ozone.
+Barnwell County monitoring data show levels of ozone below the previous 8-hour average NAAQS standard (i.e., 0.08 parts per million [ppm]) and in compliance with the current 8-hour NAAQS standard (i.e., 0.075 ppm) since 2002.
+Aiken County monitoring data, on the other hand, periodically exceeded the current 8-hour standard since 1993 (but did not exceed it during the most recent 3-year period from 2008 through 2010) (SCDHEC 2012, 2013; USEPA 2011b).

-5SCDHEC examines air quality in the state of South Carolina by using samplers and monitors.
+&lt;sup>6SCDHEC examines air quality in the state of South Carolina by using samplers and monitors.
 Samplers collect pollutants, with subsequent analysis occurring in a laboratory.
 Monitors, on the other hand, continuously analyze and report the pollutant concentrations.